 Innovation means experimentation: trying new things, making mistakes, learning, and daring to stop initiatives when they don’t work.
 Helping others in the team without necessarily benefiting yourself, and daring to come up with solutions that initially seem way too crazy (and therefore will probably generate a lot of resistance).
 When people don’t feel free and safe, they suppress the urge to try new things.
 They will also stop sharing their concerns and honest opinion; both are essential for innovation.

 Practice makes perfect

-Philippe Petit, the French tightrope walker who in 1974 dared to stretch a tightrope between the two Twin Towers in New York and walked eight times between the two towers in just 45 minutes, was a strong believer in continuously challenging yourself and overcoming your fears.
-By training a lot, he learned to get over the uncomfortable feeling.
+In 1974, Philippe Petit, the French tightrope walker, spanned a tightrope between the two Twin Towers in New York.
+In just 45 minutes, he walked eight times back and forth between the two towers.
+A breathtaking and frightening act.
+When Petit was asked how he pulled this off, he answered that he was a strong believer in continuously challenging himself to overcome his fears.
+By training a lot, he learned to embrace that uncomfortable feeling.

 If you hesitate, your fear grows.
 When you dare, your courage grows

 Another more recent example, also coincidentally in New York, is from Lee Kim.
 In 2017, she started to create and wear a silly hat every day.
 Wearing these hats on the street and in the subway made her extremely uncomfortable.
 People stared at her.
 Sometimes they asked her questions which led to such fun and interesting conversations that she started to feel better.
 It broke her daily routine.
 The initial plan was to stop after a year.
 But she overcame the uncomfortable feeling, and very much enjoyed the many beautiful serendipitous moments.
 To this day she wears a different homemade silly hat every day.

 Curiosity is contagious